Rhoban/workspace/ROBOT-CHECKS.md

 - Set the robot to `init` and check for misalignments and important backlashes

+## Check piano wires

+- They should not be bent, head should not hit the ground when the robot fall

 ## Camera focus check

 - Check that the camera focus is not blurry with `view /Vision/TaggedImg`.